Methanol dehydrogenase

-methanol + NAD+ formaldehyde + NADH + H+

-Thus, the two substrates of this enzyme are methanol and NAD+, whereas its 3 products are formaldehyde, NADH, and H+.

 This enzyme belongs to the family of oxidoreductases, specifically those acting on the CH-OH group of donor with NAD+ or NADP+ as acceptor.
 The systematic name of this enzyme class is methanol:NAD+ oxidoreductase.
 This enzyme participates in methane metabolism.

-Prior to the discovery of this enzyme, methanol oxidation in Gram-negative bacteria had been shown to be by way of an (NAD+) independent alcohol dehydrogenase found originally in Pseudomonas M27.
-This enzyme (EC.
-1.1.99.8) contains a prosthetic group called Pyrrolo Quinoline Quinone (PQQ) that accepts the electrons generated from methanol oxidation and passes these electrons to cytochrome c.
+Classes of Methanol Dehydrogenase

+NAD+ Dependent MDH

+A common electron acceptor in biological systems is nicotinamide adenine dinucleotide (NAD+); some enzymes use a related molecule called nicotinamide adenine dinucleotide phosphate (NADP+).
+An NAD+-dependent methanol dehydrogenase(EC 1.1.1.244) was first reported in a Gram-positive methylotroph and is an enzyme that catalyzes the chemical reaction: